-Type of Record/Document Retention Period Lead: SCHOOL-SPECIFIC RECORDS Registration documents of School Permanent (or until closure of the school) Registrar Attendance Register 6 years, then archive.
-Registrar Minutes of Governors' meetings 6 years from date of meeting DFO Annual curriculum From end of year: 3 years (or 1 year for other class records: e.g. marks / timetables / assignments) Deputy Head Academic INDIVIDUAL PUPIL RECORDS Admissions: application forms, assessments, records of decisions Permanent Registrar / Head's PA Examination results (external or internal) Permanent Exams Officer Pupil file including: o Pupil reports o Pupil performance records o Pupil medical records/record of accidents Permanent Registrar / Head's PA Special educational needs records (to be risk assessed individually) Permanent HoD / SEN SAFEGUARDING Policies and procedures Permanent Deputy Head Operations DBS disclosure certificates No longer than 6 months from decision on recruitment, unless directed by DFO.
-Head of HR Accident / Incident reporting Permanent DFO Child Protection files Permanent DSL ACCOUNTING RECORDS Accounting records Current records plus 6 years Head of Finance
+Type of Record/Document Retention Period Lead: SCHOOL-SPECIFIC RECORDS Registration documents of School Permanent (or until closure of the school) Director of Admissions Attendance Register 6 years, then archive.
+Director of Admissions Minutes of Governors' meetings 6 years from date of meeting DFO Annual curriculum From end of year: 3 years (or 1 year for other class records: e.g. marks / timetables / assignments) Deputy Head Academic INDIVIDUAL STUDENT RECORDS Admissions: application forms, assessments, records of decisions Permanent Director of Admissions / Head's PA Examination results (external or internal) Permanent Exams Officer Student file including: Student reports Student performance records Students medical records/record of accidents Permanent Director of Admissions / Head's PA Special educational needs records (to be risk assessed individually) Permanent HoD / SEN SAFEGUARDING Policies and procedures Permanent Deputy Head Operations DBS disclosure certificates No longer than 6 months from decision on recruitment, unless directed by DFO.
+Head of HR Accident / Incident reporting Permanent DFO Child Protection files Permanent DSL Team ACCOUNTING RECORDS

-Tax and VAT returns Current records plus 6 years Head of Finance Budget and internal financial reports Minimum - 3 years Head of Finance INTELLECTUAL PROPERTY RECORDS Formal documents of title (trade mark or registered design certificates; patent or utility model certificates) Permanent (in the case of any right which can be permanently extended, eg trade marks); otherwise expiry of right plus minimum of 7 years DFO EMPLOYEE / PERSONNEL RECORDS Staff personnel file - including Contracts of employment, Employee appraisals or reviews, health records, immigration records etc Permanent DFO / Head of HR Payroll, salary, maternity pay records Permanent Head of Finance Pension or other benefit schedule records Permanent Head of Finance Unsuccessful job applicant - interview & rejection records Minimum - 3 years (but see note of DBS disclosure certificates above) Head of HR INSURANCE RECORDS Insurance policies (will vary - private, public, professional indemnity) Duration of policy (or as required by policy).
+Accounting records Current records plus 6 years Head of Finance Tax and VAT returns Current records plus 6 years Head of Finance Budget and internal financial reports Minimum - 3 years Head of Finance INTELLECTUAL PROPERTY RECORDS Formal documents of title (trade mark or registered design certificates; patent or utility model certificates) Permanent (in the case of any right which can be permanently extended, e.g. trade marks); otherwise expiry of right plus minimum of 7 years Director of Admissions EMPLOYEE / PERSONNEL RECORDS Staff personnel file - including Contracts of employment, Employee appraisals or reviews, health records, immigration records etc Permanent Director of Admissions / Head of HR Payroll, salary, maternity pay records Permanent Head of Finance Pension or other benefit schedule records Permanent Head of Finance Unsuccessful job applicant - interview & rejection records Minimum - 3 years (but see note of DBS disclosure certificates above) Head of HR INSURANCE RECORDS Insurance policies (will vary - private, public, professional indemnity) Duration of policy (or as required by policy).
 Ideally, until it is possible to calculate that no living person could make a claim.
-DFO Correspondence related to claims/ renewals/ notification re: insurance Minimum - 7 years DFO ENVIRONMENTAL & HEALTH RECORD S Maintenance logs 10 years from date of last entry Estate Manager Accident at work records (staff) Minimum - 4 years DFO Staff use of hazardous substances Minimum 7 years from end of date use Estate Manager Risk assessments (carried out in respect of above) Minimum - 7 years from end of date of use 7 years from completion of relevant project, incident, event or activity.
+DFO Correspondence related to claims/ renewals/ notification re: insurance Minimum - 7 years DFO ENVIRONMENTAL & HEALTH RECORD S Maintenance logs 10 years from date of last entry Head of Estates Accident at work records (staff) Minimum - 4 years DFO Staff use of hazardous substances Minimum 7 years from end of date use Head of Estates Risk assessments (carried out in respect of above) Minimum - 7 years from end of date of use 7 years from completion of relevant project, incident, event or activity.
+Head of Estates a.
+Personal data relating to the name(s), date of birth, gender, unique candidate identifier (UCI) and unique learner number (ULN) of an individual candidate will always be collected by an awarding body for the purposes of examining and awarding qualifications.
+In some cases, additional information, which may include sensitive personal data relating to health, will also be collected to support requests for access arrangements and reasonable adjustments and/or special consideration.
+Such personal data will be supplemented by the results of examinations and assessments undertaken by the respective candidate.